 In addition to talking about your own feelings and the feelings of others, ask your child how they’re doing.
 Listen to what they say, and don’t invalidate their feelings or tell them they shouldn’t feel a certain way.
 Instead, just listen and offer support.

-Try echoing the child’s feelings without judgment (for example, “Oh, I see.
+Try echoing your child’s feelings without judgment (for example, “Oh, I see.
 You feel really frustrated because your blocks keep falling over.”).
-This can help the child feel understood, and understand their own emotions.
+This can help your child feel understood, and will also help them understand their own emotions.

 Also, avoid looking for ways to “fix” your child’s problem or emotions, as this can also invalidate their feelings.
 If they want suggestions, that can be your next step, but let them ask first.